Understanding Capital Gains Tax When Selling a House in Virginia

 Capital gains can also be minimized by changing the timing of the sale to a period when the seller is likely to be in a lower tax bracket.
 This would reduce the overall tax burden.

-Using a competent tax strategist or an attorney who specializes in real estate would yield guidance and strategies tailored to the taxpayer’s particular scenario, shying away from and minimizing capital gains tax when selling their homes in Virginia.
+Using a competent tax strategist or an attorney specializing in real estate would yield guidance and strategies tailored to the taxpayer’s particular scenario, shying away from and minimizing capital gains tax when selling their homes in Virginia.

 Do I Pay Taxes to the IRS When I Sell My House?